Dano Cerny

 Dano Cerny is a music video director, known for his collaborations with musicians such as LSD (Labrinth, Sia & Diplo), The Chainsmokers, Halsey, Elle King, Galantis, Wrabel, Bebe Rexha, The Roots, and Bishop Briggs among others.
+He is a former child actor who starred in such horror films as Demonic Toys, and Children of the Corn 3: Urban Harvest, credited as Daniel Cerny.
 He was nominated for the MTV Video Music Award for Best Direction for LSD's "No New Friends" video.